Did you know that medical device manufacturing is a $110 billion market in the US?

 Roger has spent his entire professional career applying engineering principles to creating tools for studying biology and solving medical problems.
 Currently, he specializes in providing Project Science, Engineering, and Management support to life sciences and medical technology companies as an independent consultant.
 Previously, Roger managed the Research Group and ideation activities at Molecular Devices.
 The Research Group’s primary mission is to provide scientific guidance and support in developing hardware and software tools to meet the unique needs of biology research scientists, primarily utilizing optical detection, imaging, and electrical measurement technologies.
 Roger's industrial career started in 2001 at a biotechnology startup, Signature BioScience, which developed some of the first label-free assay technologies based on bioimpedance.
 Signature’s technologies were eventually commercialized as the CellKey® 96 and 384 Systems, currently part of the Molecular Devices portfolio.
 Before his industrial career, he was an Assistant Adjunct Professor in Radiology at the University of California, San Francisco, where his research focused on cancer imaging (primarily using x-ray CT and molecular imaging).
 Roger received his PhD in Bioengineering from the Joint Graduate Group in Bioengineering at the University of California at Berkeley and San Francisco in 1998.
 He also holds an MS in Optical Sciences from the University of Arizona and a BS in Applied Physics from the California Institute of Technology.

 Aaron is a biomedical engineer with over 15 years of experience in medical device development over a wide range of technologies, from complex capital equipment to disposable devices.
-His product development experience includes a digital x-ray fluoroscopy system, laser eye surgery system, heart-lung bypass machine, robotic catheter system, drug inhaler device, x-ray catheter for brachytherapy, and endoscopy instrument with RF ablation.
+His product development experience includes a digital x-ray fluoroscopy system, surgical robotic system, laser eye surgery system, heart-lung bypass machine, robotic catheter system, drug inhaler device, x-ray catheter for brachytherapy, and endoscopy instrument with RF ablation.
 Aaron specializes in product validation, risk management, and other design controls for medical device development.
-At Intuitive Surgical, he helps engineering teams comply with quality system requirements while developing new surgical tools and software for robotic-assisted surgery.
-Previously as a consultant, Aaron worked with product development teams in performing risk analyses, designing test plans, developing new test methods, writing and executing test protocols, refining product requirements, supporting regulatory submissions, and training R&D staff.
+Recently, at Intuitive Surgical, he helped engineering teams comply with quality system requirements while developing new surgical tools and software for robotic-assisted surgery.
+As a consultant, Aaron works closely with product development teams in performing risk analyses, designing test plans, developing new test methods, writing and executing test protocols, refining product requirements, supporting regulatory submissions, and training R&D staff.
 He has broad experience implementing and managing design controls at large and small companies.
 He received a BS degree in Electrical Engineering from Rice University and a MS degree in Bioengineering from the University of Washington.

 Raya Zion - Career Services and Biomedical Engineering Technology Program Manager, Laney College